-4.11 Enhancement of the Stage 1 selection process
+4.11 Enhancement of the Stage 1 selection process.

-Before re-iterating some of the points noted that could be incorporated or born in mind to ever enhance the Stage 1 selection process for future Calls, it is worth complimenting the IMI team on having achieved a really professional and smooth-running evaluation process.
-While a major role of the Independent Observers is to ensure fairness and transparency, it has also proven through the incremental improvements that have been seen through Call 1 to Call 5 that this report itself and suggestions for improvements by listening to the team, evaluators and EFPIA have played a significant part in that improvement.
+Before re-iterating some of the points noted that could be incorporated or born in mind to enhance the Stage 1 selection process for future Calls, the Observers wish to compliment the IMI team on having achieved a really professional and smooth-running evaluation process.
+While the primary role of the Independent Observers is to ensure fairness and transparency, the incremental improvements seen through Calls 1 to 6 as a result of incremental improvements based on suggestions in these reports and listening to the IMI Team, evaluators and EFPIA attendees, have played a significant part in that improvement.

-Three points are highlighted from this report, as follows:
+Three points are highlighted from this report: